 9-Nine is the first episode of a visual novel series that is set to span a couple of titles that are all set in the same universe.
 Although Kakeru is the protagonist of this episode, the focus is on Miyako Kujo, a girl who gains extraordinary powers after the earthquake.
 Kakeru initially teams up with her purely because he wants to spend more time in her presence, but he quickly discovers just how serious things are as the murder rate in town climbs.
 The two find that mysterious artifacts are granting people their powers, and it is up to them to assist someone from the organization that is supposed to be managing these artifacts.
 Along the way, Kakeru continues to fall for Miyako, but she is not the only person he encounters who has special powers.
 Some of the people they meet are clearly abusing their abilities, but the agendas of others are a bit murkier.

-Initially, 9-Nine feels like a typical slice of life visual novel, despite the supernatural killer that is on the loose.
+Initially, 9-Nine feels like a typical slice-of-life visual novel, despite the supernatural killer on the loose.
 Kakeru is obviously concerned about events, but he doesn’t exactly go out of his way to solve the mystery and prefers doting on Miyako instead.
 He also has to put up with his annoying sister, Sora, and his best friend, Yoichi, who only has one thing on his brain.
 Players may also be somewhat surprised to be greeted with a bad ending just as the tension appears to be ramping up.
-However, don’t make the mistake of thinking that it is really the end, as it just means you have to start the game from scratch, but this time you get to make choices.
+However, don’t make the mistake of thinking it is really the end, as it just means you have to start the game from scratch, but this time you get to make choices.